smallbasic/smallbasic.github.io/_build/reference/662-language-and.markdown

 I am trying to figure out what Usg is and found out USING isn't listed either.
 Ah ha!
-SB ref txt: <cite> The symbol ? can be used instead of keyword PRINT You can use 'USG' instead of 'USING'. </cite>
-I have not seen USING used in this way before, but I am a bit behind. shian, you must be working with assembler or electronic boards like Raspberry Pi (or both).
+SB ref txt:  The symbol ? can be used instead of keyword PRINT You can use 'USG' instead of 'USING'. > I have not seen USING used in this way before, but I am a bit behind. shian, you must be working with assembler or electronic boards like Raspberry Pi (or both).
 I found another keyword which is not listed (I don't remember which); I found that keyword only through pressing F1 in SmallBASIC editor.